Only 16 days left until the tax return deadline!

 • Your most recent tax code

-• Whether you need to continue paying student loans
+• Whether you’re still paying off student loans

 What does a P45 look like?

-There is no standard format for it (each may look a bit different), but the minimum information on it is always the same.
+There is no standard P45 example (each may look a bit different), but the minimum information on it is always the same.

 What do you need a P45 for?